-FID-D, Annual Withholding of Net Income From a Fiduciary Detail Report
+FID-D, Fiduciary Pass-Through Entity Withholding Detail Report

-2014 Legislative Summary
+2018 Legislative Summary

-For information about New Mexico tax law changes enacted during 2014, see Bulletin B-100.26, 2014 Legislative Summary.
+For information about New Mexico tax law changes enacted during 2018, see 2018-B-100.31, Legislative Summary.
 Legislative summaries are available for each year, providing a brief description of new legislation passed during that year affecting the Taxation and Revenue Department.
 Visit our web page and click on "Forms and Publications", then search the "Bulletins" for the Legislative Summary for the year in which the legislation passed.